 • Scientific developmental editing (limited availability)

 We can help coordinate internal and external proposal reviews from peer and content experts on a case-by-case basis.
-This request must be submitted and approved by the Vice President for Research & Economic Development.
+This request must be submitted and approved by the Executive Director for Research & Economic Development.

 Minimum timeline to request external review is 10 weeks if reviewer has been identified and confirmed.
 Minimum timeline to request external review is 12 weeks if no reviewer has been identified.